andrewgioia/keyrune/README.md

 ## Changelog

+* v3.4.3 - Magic 2020 (finally) added, sorry everyone.
+M19 symbol updated to M20 style it should have been.
 * v3.4.2 - Signature Spellbook: Gideon added, Mirage symbol corrected
 * v3.4.1 - Fixed issue with desktop version not updating (version numbers must be present in ttf on some systems)
 * v3.4.0 - War of the Spark and Modern Horizons unofficial icons added, GK2 alias